gnusouth/heatequation/README.md

-heateq - 2D Heat Equation Solver
+heateq, 2D Heat Equation Solver
 ============

 A numerical solution to the heat equation in 2 dimensions, by Michael Sproul (C) 2013